waikato-ufdl/waikato-ufdl.github.io/getting-started/index.rst

    docker volume create ufdl-fs

-Before you can use the backend, you need to initialise the tables in the database:
+Before you can use the backend for the **first time**, you need to initialise the tables in the database:

 .. code:: bash